-- “Who or what in your opinion is holding you back?”
+- “Who or what in your opinion is preventing this from happening?”

 - “What needs to change to help you achieve your goals?”

-- “What customer concerns are not being addresses and why?”
+- “What customer concerns are not being addressed and why?”

 - “What needs to change in order for you to…?”